 What is Iron and Manganese?

 Iron (chemical symbol Fe) and Manganese (chemical symbol Mn) are naturally occurring elements and are primarily regulated for aesthetic and economic (i.e. damaging effects of corrosion, scaling, staining, and sedimentation) purposes.
-However, new analysis on Manganese suggests that showering in contaminated water could have permanent effects on the nervous system.
 Both are noted as imparting a taste and color to drinking water.
 A brownish color to laundered clothing and staining (brown, rusty/orange, black) of plumbing fixtures are common indicators.
 Also, iron and manganese contribute to the cause hard water which necessitates the use of larger amounts of soap to form suds and responsible for scaly deposits in pipes and water heaters.
 Iron bacteria can be a real nuisance.
 These bacteria can form slime growths that utilize the iron in the water as a source of energy.

 How is Iron and Manganese tested?